TABLE OF CONTENTS

 (3) Significant factor.
 The CE evaluates the evidence as a whole when attempting to determine whether or not exposure to a toxic substance was indeed a significant factor in contributing to, aggravating, or causing the claimed illness or death of the employee.
 In most instances this evaluation will be done on a case-by-case basis.

-In some cases a District Medical Consultant (DMC) evaluation will be necessary.
+In some cases a Contract Medical Consultant (CMC) evaluation will be necessary.
 The CE looks at the claimed exposure, the presence of such exposure, the duration of the verified employment, and any other important exposure/employment factors when ascertaining the possible role the toxic substance exposure played in the onset of the covered illness.

 e.
 Using SEM to Evaluate Causation in General.
 The SEM is not used to establish or deny causation by itself, but is used as a tool to assist in the evaluation of causation in light of the evidence as a whole.
 The purpose of this searchable database is twofold.
 First, the database details many possible toxic substances that may have been present at a given facility.
 Second, the database describes the relationship between a specific toxic substance and a covered illness.